Holic75/Baldurs-gate-dnd-3.5/README.md

 - Dispel Magic and Remove Magic spells now  dispel with probability equal to 30% + 1% per level (twice for Inquisitors)
 - Animate Dead now summons two skeletons instead of one
 - Tenser's transformation now sets THAC0 to that of a fighter of equal level gives +1 APR, +2 To Hit and Damage bonus and doubles caster's HP
 - Magical Stone now creates one magical sling bullet per priest level (+1 THAC0, 1d6+1 damage or 2d6+2 against undead)
 - Bless is now a cleric only spell
+- Silence now only has -2 penalty to Save vs. Spell
 - Barkskin now gives +3 bonus to AC (+4 at level 7, +5 at level 13) which is cumulative with everything else and +1 bonus to saving throws (except vs. Spell)
 - Flame Blade spell was removed, it is now replaced with druid only Flame Weapon spell which makes target deal +1d6 fire damage bonus on every attack for the duration of the spell
 - Goodberries now heal 3 HP each when eaten